Easy Vegan Butternut Squash Ramen

 • 1 teaspoon chili oil more or less to taste

-• 5 cups water or low-sodium broth
+• 5 cups water or low-sodium vegetable broth

 • 1 teaspoon shichimi togarashi or use crushed red pepper to taste